Tumpak Sewu Waterfall: The Best Routes and Entry Points

 Getting To Tumpak Sewu Waterfall

-There are many options for getting to Tumpak Sewu waterfall – Private driver, public transport, Grab, or by hiring a scooter and driving yourself.
+There are several ways to reach Tumpak Sewu Waterfall, including hiring a private driver, taking public transport, using Grab (where available), or renting a scooter and driving yourself.

-There are two entry points to the waterfall, one located on the east side and the other on the west side.
+There are two main entry points to Tumpak Sewu Waterfall – one on the east side and one on the west side.

 Location on a map of Tumpak Sewu - The Best Waterfall in Indonesia Happy Irish Wanderers